simshadows/discord-mentionbot/README.md

 2. Open `login_details` and replace `USERNAME` and `PASSWORD` with your bot's username and password.
 (Make sure the file only contains those two lines of text and no other lines.)
 3. Run `mentionbot.py` again.
 Your bot should be running now.

+The behaviour of the bot when joining a server *while the bot is running* is currently undefined.
+Please make sure your bot account is already in the servers it must manage before launching.
+When joining servers, please shut down the bot first, then join the server and relaunch the bot.

 Every time the bot starts running, it will take a bit of time to locally cache messages.
 For bigger servers (or bots running on many servers), running this the first time will take a considerable amount of time, and until caching is complete, messages are not processed as commands.

+Some modules will need some additional setting up in order to work.

+* **Wolfram Alpha**: Add your Wolfram Alpha app ID to `cache\shared\m-WolframAlpha\settings.json`.
+This file appears the first time you use the module.
+* **Server Activity Statistics**: Add your plotly username and API key to `cache\shared\m-ServerActivityStatistics\settings.json`.
+This file appears the first time you use the module.
+* **Dynamic Channels**: This module's setup is currently broken (though once it's started, it works).
+I suggest not attempting to use this module until it's fixed.

 # Notes

-* To run the *Wolfram Alpha* module, you must add your Wolfram Alpha app ID to `cache/shared/m-WolframAlpha/settings.json`.
-This file appears the first time you use the module.
 * `classdiagram.xml` is opened with [draw.io](https://www.draw.io/).
 * `design_notes.txt` is used by myself to reflect on my own design choices as this project is partly a learning exercise in object-oriented design.
 * To add a new module: